-In PALS, disability refers to performing a rapid
+In PALS, disability refers to performing a rapid neurological assessment.

-neurological assessment.
 A great deal of information can be gained from determining the level of consciousness on a four-level scale.
 Pupillary response to light is also a fast and useful way to assess neurological function.

-May be sleepy, but still interactive

-Can only be aroused by talking or yelling

-Can only be aroused by inducing pain

-Cannot get the patient to respond Table 6

-May be sleepy, but still interactive Can only be aroused by talking or yelling Can only be aroused by inducing pain Cannot get the patient to respond
+AWAKE May be sleepy, but still interactive RESPONDS TO VOICE Can only be aroused by talking or yelling RESPONDS TO PAIN Can only be aroused by inducing pain UNRESPONSIVE Cannot get the patient to respond